-Iran Under Pressure To Release Woman Who Stripped Down to Underwear
+Iran Under Pressure to Release Woman Who Stripped Down to Underwear

-The Iranian government has said a woman who took off most of her clothes at a Tehran university on Saturday is a ’troubled individual.’
+The Iranian government said a woman who took off most of her clothes at a Tehran university on Saturday is a ’troubled individual.’

-Iran Under Pressure To Release Woman Who Stripped Down to Underwear
+Iran Under Pressure to Release Woman Who Stripped Down to Underwear

 On the first anniversary of Mahsa Amini's death, Iranian people gathered in Milan to protest against the mandatory hijab, on Sept.
 16, 2023.
 Davood Maeili/Middle East Images/AFP via Getty Images